letizia-sorrentino/genai-bootcamp-2025/opea-comps/mega-service-new/docs/SETUP.md

-# Running the Mega Service
+# Setting Up the Mega Service

-This guide provides step-by-step instructions for running the mega service.
+This guide provides step-by-step instructions for setting up and running the mega service.
 For detailed information about the service architecture and components, please refer to the README.md file.

 ## Prerequisites